 California closer to letting college athletes make money

-The California Assembly has passed a bill to let college athletes make money, setting up a confrontation with the NCAA that could jeopardize the athletic futures of programs at USC, UCLA and Stanford.
+The California Assembly has passed legislation to let college athletes make money, setting up a confrontation with the NCAA that could jeopardize the athletic futures of programs at USC, UCLA and Stanford.

 The bill would let college athletes hire agents and be paid for the use of their name, image or likeness.
 And it would stop universities and the NCAA from banning athletes who take the money.